 Ensuring dog socialisation occurs

 Dogs still want company and friends to play with.
-One of the simplest ways to replace the vital exercise and socialisation received in the dog park during summer is with dog daycare at our animal clinic in the winter.
+One of the simplest ways to replace the vital exercise and socialisation received in the dog park during summer is with dog daycare or joining a dog training class.

 Encouraging positive toileting habits